eantcal/tvpn/README.md

 make
 ```

-## Prerequisites for building TVPN
+## Prerequisites for building tVPN
-To build TVPN on Linux you need to install GNU g++ compiler and kernel headers.
+To build tVPN on Linux you need to install GNU g++ compiler and kernel headers.
 For example, using a Debian/Ubuntu distros open the Terminal and then type the following apt-get command as root user:
 ```
    sudo apt-get install build-essential linux-headers-$(uname -r)
 ```

-Example: Using TVPN to can create tunnels to connect private networks across public networks (Internet).
+Example: Using tVPN to can create tunnels to connect private networks across public networks (Internet).
 Consider the following sample scenario:

 ![alt text](https://github.com/eantcal/tvpn/blob/master/Vlan3.jpg?raw=true)

-- H1 and H2 are two hosts on which TVPN framework is installed, in particular:
+- H1 and H2 are two hosts on which tVPN framework is installed, in particular:
 - LAN 1 is C class network with the address 192.168.1.0/24.
 - LAN 2 is C class network with the address 192.168.2.0/24.
 - H1 a host with two network interfaces: one configured with a public IP address 120.0.0.1 and the other with a private address 192.168.1.254.